 The Bank adopts a zero-tolerance stance toward any acts of bribery and corruption and is committed to acting professionally, fairly and with integrity in all business dealings and relationships.
-To complement the existing Codes, the Bank has established the Anti-Bribery and Corruption Policy, which emphasise on adherence to the Guidelines on Adequate Procedures issued by Prime Minister's Department, covering five (5) principles (i.e. Top Level Commitment, Risk Assessment, Undertake Control Measures, Systematic Review, Monitoring & Enforcement and Training & Communication).
+To complement the existing Codes, the Bank has established the Anti-Bribery and Corruption Policy, which emphasises adherence to the Guidelines on Adequate Procedures issued under the Malaysian Anti-Corruption Commission Act 2009, covering five (5) principles (i.e. Top Level Commitment, Risk Assessment, Undertake Control Measures, Systematic Review, Monitoring & Enforcement and Training & Communication).
 This reflects the Board and Senior Management's dedication to upholding a high level of ethics, integrity and good corporate governance in cooperation with relevant stakeholders.